/ A NEGLECTED DISEASE

 It takes just days for noma to leave survivors with severe facial disfigurements that make it hard to eat, speak, see or breathe.
 On top of that, survivors must deal with the social stigma caused by the horrific damage done to the face.

-Noma mostly affects children under five years old who are living in poverty.
+Noma mostly affects children under seven years old who are living in poverty.
 Poverty and poor health are the main factors behind the infection that leads to noma.
 Children with malnutrition, bad oral hygiene and diseases such as measles or malaria are particularly susceptible to noma.

 People who survive noma have only one choice if they want a better life: they must undergo extensive reconstructive surgery.